kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

 If the `spec.terminationPolicy` is not specified, the KubeDB operator defaults it to `Delete`.

+## spec.healthChecker
+It defines the attributes for the health checker.
+- `spec.healthChecker.periodSeconds` specifies how often to perform the health check.
+- `spec.healthChecker.timeoutSeconds` specifies the number of seconds after which the probe times out.
+- `spec.healthChecker.failureThreshold` specifies minimum consecutive failures for the healthChecker to be considered failed.
+- `spec.healthChecker.disableWriteCheck` specifies whether to disable the writeCheck or not.

+Know details about KubeDB Health checking from this [blog post](https://blog.byte.builders/post/kubedb-health-checker/).

 ## Next Steps

 - Learn how to use KubeDB to run an Elasticsearch database [here](/docs/guides/elasticsearch/README.md).
+- Learn how to use ElasticsearchOpsRequest [here](/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).